ParrotSec/documentation/Migration-Update/English_translation/Shell and Basic Commands.md

 	$ head file
 	(Displays the first 10 lines of a file.
 Support -n just like the tail command.)

-	$ find / usr -name lilo -print
+	$ find /usr -name lilo -print
-	(Find all the files with the name lilo in / usr.)
+	(Find all the files with the name lilo in /usr.)

-	$ find / home / user -name * .jpg -print
+	$ find /home/user -name * .jpg -print
-	(Search all the images * .jpg in / home / user /)
+	(Search all the images * .jpg in /home/user/)

 	$ pwd
 	(Displays the current directory.)